 In addition, Marco has published several academic peer reviewed articles in respectable journals and is currently working on his lyric sequence “My Opaque Dreams" and a SciFi novel.

-Marco is currently working as a postdoc on pharmaceutical proteins at the University of Helsinki, in Finland where he resides with his heroic wife and three magical children.
+Marco is currently working as a Senior Researcher at VTT in Finland where he resides with his heroic wife and three magical children.

 No, do not worry!
 No need to send out some search dogs through the rubble of my busy life to find me.
 I am still alive and writing.
 If you had time to check my blog “The Cave”, link above, you would have seen that.
 The drabble war is in full swing, some haikus fell out of my head, and work as been full with writing.